scott-anderson-wc/cs210pub/assignments/a10/jBlobs.md

 have to keep track of whether it has collided with the Player, and if it has already collided, skip any further collision checking.

-If it actually has to check for a collision, it does the following
+Whenever an enemy moves, it does the following:

-* update the values of X and Y from the DOM object.
+* updates the values of X and Y from the DOM object.
 As we'll see later, jQuery animations modify the CSS properties, and our code will have to extract the values of `top` and `left` in order to determine the center of the blob, so that the `intersects` algorithm above can be used.